-Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price (1) Amount of Registration Fee Class A Ordinary Shares, par value \$1.00 per share (2) 15,000,000 1,947 Warrants to purchase Class A Ordinary Shares - -(3) Class A Ordinary Shares issuable upon exercise of Warrants (2) 15,000,000 1,947 Pre-funded warrants to purchase Class A Ordinary Shares (4) - Class A Ordinary Shares issuable upon exercise of the pre-funded warrants (4) - Placement Agent warrants (5) - -(3) Class A Ordinary Shares issuable upon exercise of the Placement Agent warrants (5) 1,312,500 171 Total \$ 31,312,500 \$ 4,065(6)
+Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price (1) Amount of Registration Fee Class A Ordinary Shares, par value \$1.00 per share (2) [•] [•] Pre-funded warrants to purchase Class A Ordinary Shares (3) [•] [•] Class A Ordinary Shares issuable upon exercise of the pre-funded warrants (3) [•] [•] Placement Agent warrants (4) [•] [•] Class A Ordinary Shares issuable upon exercise of the Placement Agent warrants (4) [•] [•] Total \$ 15,000,000 \$ 1,947.00

-- (1) Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(c) under the Securities Act of 1933, as amended. - (2) In accordance with Rule 416(a), the Registrant is also registering an indeterminate number of additional Class A Ordinary Shares that shall be issuable pursuant to Rule 416 to prevent dilution resulting from share splits, share dividends or similar transactions. - (3) No fee required pursuant to Rule 457(g). - (4) The proposed maximum aggregate offering price of the Class A Ordinary Shares will be reduced on a dollar-for-dollar basis based on the offering price of any pre-funded warrants sold in the offering, and the proposed maximum aggregate offering price of the pre-funded warrants to be sold in the offering will be reduced on a dollar-for-dollar basis based on the offering price of any Class A Ordinary Shares sold in the offering.
-Accordingly, the proposed maximum aggregate offering price of the Class A Ordinary Shares and pre-funded warrants (including the Class A Ordinary Shares issuable upon exercise of the pre-funded warrants), if any, is \$15,000,000. - (5) Represents warrants issuable to H.C.
-Wainwright & Co., LLC (the "Placement Agent's Warrants") to purchase a number of Class A Ordinary Shares equal to 7.0% of the number of Class A Ordinary Shares and Pre-funded warrants being offered at an exercise price equal to 125% of the combined public offering price of the Class A Ordinary Shares and related warrant. - (6) A filing fee of \$1,947.00 has previously been paid.
+- (1) Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(c) under the Securities Act of 1933, as amended. - (2) In accordance with Rule 416(a), the Registrant is also registering an indeterminate number of additional Class A Ordinary Shares that shall be issuable pursuant to Rule 416 to prevent dilution resulting from share splits, share dividends or similar transactions. - (3) The proposed maximum aggregate offering price of the Class A Ordinary Shares will be reduced on a dollar-for-dollar basis based on the offering price of any pre-funded warrants sold in the offering, and the proposed maximum aggregate offering price of the pre-funded warrants to be sold in the offering will be reduced on a dollar-for-dollar basis based on the offering price of any Class A Ordinary Shares sold in the offering.
+Accordingly, the proposed maximum aggregate offering price of the Class A Ordinary Shares and pre-funded warrants (including the Class A Ordinary Shares issuable upon exercise of the pre-funded warrants), if any, is \$[•]. - (4) Represents warrants issuable to H.C.
+Wainwright & Co., LLC (the "Placement Agent's Warrants") to purchase a number of Class A Ordinary Shares equal to 7.0% of the number of Class A Ordinary Shares and Pre-funded warrants being offered at an exercise price equal to 125% of the public offering price of the Class A Ordinary Shares.